A very spatial software session

 1. What data types are used in GIS

-Data Types: Tabular
+Data Types: Textual

 Screenshot of a table